coderarjob/libConsoleGameEngine/Readme.md

 ![Game of life](/doc/life.png)

 API for the creation of character based games in Linux.
 The inspiration came from the [olcConsoleGameEngine](https://www.youtube.com/watch?v=u5BhrA8ED0o).
-It is my attempt to recreate few of its features in Linux.
+This is my attempt to recreate few of its features in Linux.

 At the current stage, the library contains API for the following.

-1. To create a game board (which is a rectangle of some width and height in characters), and includes functions to fill the board with block Unicode characters.
-This can use used to draw the 'World' as well as other 'assets' for the game.
+1. To create a game board (which is a rectangle of some width and height in characters, called `cells`).
+2. Functions to `draw` strings, `set` a cell and to `fill` a portion of the board with block Unicode characters.
+These functions are used to draw the 'World' as well as other 'assets' for the game.

-2. Function to read input from keyboard in a non-blocking faction.
+3. Function to read input from keyboard in a non-blocking faction.

 ### Dependencies